njlr/fetchbot/README.md

 ### Why not wget?

 Fetchbot forces you to provide a file-hash; wget does not.
+Fetchbot is idempotent.

 ### Why not a Bash script?

+Usability.
 Fetchbot is less error-prone and available for Windows.